 Businesses are now investing more in the Application Performance Monitoring (APM).
-It is one of the top digital transformation trends you’ll see in 2020.
+It is one of the top digital transformation trends.

 APM allows businesses to track and monitor their app’s performance.
 These metrics can be used to enhance the end-user experience, detect problems, and troubleshoot the issues.

 Research shows that 91% of companies that went this route accomplished excellent outcomes, such as enhanced user experience, better customization for clients, efficacy and automation of business operations, etc.

 Based on your business niche, you will need to develop an app or incorporate services that match consumer demand.
 As a retailer, I bet you’re already thinking of ways to provide your customers with the best online experience and make more profits.